 CT is usually the first investigation performed and often is the only one required, as patients usually expediently proceed to the surgical theater for evacuation.

-Subdural empyemas typically resemble subdural haematomas in their shape and the relationship to sutures and dural reflections.
-They are typically crescentic in shape (compared to epidural empyemas which are typically lentiform) although collection pockets may appear bi-convex (see case 1).
-A surrounding membrane that enhances intensely and uniformly following contrast administration is typically identified.
+Subdural empyemas typically resemble subdural hematomas in their shape and the relationship to sutures and dural reflections.
+They are typically crescentic in shape (compared to epidural empyemas which are typically lentiform), although collection pockets may appear biconvex (see case 1).
+A surrounding membrane that enhances intensely and uniformly following contrast administration is typical.

-Appearance on MRI is similar to that on CT although there is a greater ability to detect contrast enhancement.
-Furthermore, the content of the collection can demonstrate restricted diffusion (see case 1).
+Appearance on MRI is similar to that on CT, although contrast enhancement is more readily detected.
+Furthermore, the content of the collection will typically demonstrate restricted diffusion (see case 1).

-MRI is also more sensitive to the complications of subdural empyemas, e.g. cerebritis, cerebral abscess, venous thrombosis.
+MRI is also more sensitive to the complications of subdural empyemas, e.g. cerebritis, cerebral abscess, and venous thrombosis.

 Treatment and prognosis